Madonna fandom: Demographics and nickname

-While "Madonna wannabe" became a popular media label to talk about her fans, there is no a universal agreement or an official name for her fan community.
-In 2017, Pier Dominguez from BuzzFeed News suggested that her online fandom called themselves "Iconers" (derived from the Madonna official fan club: Icon).
-Some Spain's media outlets have called her fans as "Madders".
-However, Jason Richards from The Atlantic said that themselves just call in plain old "fans".
-In Madonnaland (2016), author Alina Simone wrote that her fans "aren't necessarily cuddly" and don't have a "cute name".
+"Madonna wannabe" became a popular media label for her fans early in her career, particularly her youth audience, according to Annalee Newitz in 1993.
+Her fan base, however, has generally been reported to lack a collective nickname.
+In 2017, Pier Dominguez of BuzzFeed News suggested that some members of her online fandom called themselves "Iconers", a name derived from Icon, Madonna's official fan club.
+In Madonnaland (2016), author Alina Simone wrote that her fans "aren't necessarily cuddly" and lack a "cute name".
+Jason Richards of The Atlantic (2012) wrote that Madonna's fans simply call themselves "fans".